musicionary/hair-salon/README.md

   * CREATE TABLE stylists (id serial PRIMARY KEY, name varchar, station varchar);
   * CREATE TABLE clients (id serial PRIMARY KEY, name varchar, next_appointment timestamp, stylist_id int);

-Create an application for a hair salon.
-The stylists at the salon work independently, so each client will only belong to a single stylist (one stylist, many clients).

-As a salon owner, I want to add clients to a stylist.

 ## Usage